UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 ![](../results/eda/images/target_proportion.jpg)

-Figure 1. pie chart for target
+Figure 1.
+The proportion of people who do not default is greater.

 </center>